faosorios/fastmatrix/README.md

 * vec and vech operators to handle rectangular and square matrices.

 Currently we are working in the implementation of the following procedures:
+* Array multiplication (see for instance, Appendix A of Wei, 1998).
 * Inner products and norms for matrices.
-* Array multiplication (see for instance, Appendix A of Wei, 1998).
+* Power method to compute the dominant eigenvalue and its associated eigenvector.
 * Sweep operator for symmetric matrices.
+* Sherman-Morrison formula.

 Our plan in the near future is the implementation of functions to handle:
 * Commutation, elimination and symmetrizer matrices.